unneal/unneal/README.md

 - 👀 I’m a Cybersecurity grad with research interests in Cryptography, Wireless & Mobile Systems Security, and Cloud Security
 - 🌱 I’m currently working as a Cybersecurity Analyst at Community Dreams Foundation
 - 💞️ I’m looking to collaborate on projects in/adjacent to my research interests
-- 📫 You can reach me at https://www.twitter.com/anilnotanneal or anilkgorthi@gmail.com
+- 📫 You can reach me at anilkgorthi@gmail.com

 <!---
 unneal/unneal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.